Why IMIZI Cyber

 - PCI DSS v4.0: Requirement 6.2 requires secure development practices and software security testing.
 Requirement 11.3 mandates quarterly vulnerability scanning and risk-based assessment of security controls across the cardholder data environment

 - ISO 27001:2022: Annex A Control 8.8 (Management of technical vulnerabilities) requires timely identification and remediation of vulnerabilities.
-Control 5.36 (Compliance with policies, rules and standards) mandates independent security reviews of information security implementation
+Control 5.36 (Compliance with policies, rules and standards) mandates independent security reviews of information security implementation.
+ISO 27001 does not mandate a specific assessment method; our work supplies evidence that supports these controls

-- Rwanda Data Protection Law No 058/2021: Article 30 requires data controllers to implement appropriate technical and organisational measures to protect personal data.
-Security assessments demonstrate compliance with this obligation
+- Rwanda Data Protection Law No 058/2021: Article 47 requires data controllers and processors to adopt appropriate technical measures to ensure the security of personal data.
+Security assessments provide evidence that supports this obligation

 Our reports include the executive summary, technical detail, and remediation evidence that auditors and regulators expect.
+For institutions working toward PCI DSS, ISO 27001, or SOC 2, we handle the readiness side (gap preparation, testing evidence, remediation guidance) and coordinate independent audit and certification firms through our partner network; the certificate or attestation is always issued by that independent third party.
 For more on BNR requirements, see our guide on BNR cybersecurity requirements for banks in Rwanda.

 Frequently asked questions